-B9 Children with special education needs or disabilities (SEND)
+B10 Children with special education needs or disabilities (SEND)

-The school is aware that children with special educational needs or disabilities may be more vulnerable to harm and abuse and may be more likely to experience bullying.
+The school/college is aware that children with disabilities may be more vulnerable to harm and abuse and may be more likely to experience bullying.
 They may also have difficulty in reporting harm and abuse due to communications difficulties and professionals may miss vital indicators.

 School policies reflect these issues and recognise that staff need to be able to help this group to overcome barriers to seeking help.
-The school will follow the B&NES guidance
+The school/college will follow the B&NES guidance

-B10 Safeguarding vulnerable groups
+B11 Safeguarding vulnerable groups

-The school is aware that some pupils may be living in circumstances that may make them more vulnerable to abuse, neglect or poor outcomes and who may need help or intervention from Early Help Services, B&NES Childrens Services or other agencies in order to overcome problems or keep them safe.
+The school/college is aware that some pupils may be living in circumstances that may make them more vulnerable to abuse, neglect or poor outcomes and who may need help or intervention from Early Help Services, B&NES Childrens Services or other agencies in order to overcome problems or keep them safe.

-The school will adhere to the following policies in order to respond to the needs of these vulnerable groups and referrals into B&NES Children Services need to be made:
+The school/college will adhere to the following policies in order to respond to the needs of these vulnerable groups and referrals into B&NES Children Services need to be made:

-- Children at risk of forced marriage - Domestic abuse and/or sexual violence and B&NES Domestic Abuse Statement
+- Children at risk of forced marriage - Domestic abuse and/or sexual violence